yarsanich/sportech_challenge/README.md

-## Scrapy project for scrap odds/probability for all the teams in Champions league.
+## Scrapy project for scrap odds/probability for all the teams in Champions league(Sportech challange).

 First of all you need get lib
 ```
 gcc libffi-devel python-devel openssl-devel if you havent.
 ```
-And install lib for Selenium
+And install lib for **Selenium** https://github.com/mozilla/geckodriver/releases
-https://github.com/mozilla/geckodriver/releases

 To scrap web pages you need to run